mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 `crf_learn` and `crf_test` were both command-line utilities for [CRF++](https://taku910.github.io/crfpp/), the engine that powered ingredient-phrase-tagger's machine learning logic.
 Without knowing much about these utilities, I could deduce from the syntax that `crf_learn` created a machine learning model and `crf_test` used that model to classify data.

 The end-to-end test had verified that the contents of `$ACTUAL_CRF_TRAINING_FILE` and `$ACTUAL_CRF_TESTING_FILE` matched my golden versions.
-This meant that `crf_learn` and `crf_test` took in exactly the same inputs, but produced different outputs depending on if I ran the tests locally or in a continuous integration environment.
+This meant that `crf_learn` and `crf_test` took in inputs that were identical in both environments, but they produced different outputs.

 # A deeper dive into CRF++

 Was CRF++ non-deterministic?
 I tried running the test again locally.
 It passed.
-I re-ran the test on Travis, and it failed in the exact same way.
+I re-ran the test on Travis, and it failed in the same way.
 This told me that CRF++ was consistent across executions in the same environment, but was inconsistent across environments.

 I didn't like where this was pointing.
 It suggested that CRF++'s behavior depended on the system's underlying hardware.
 Maybe an Intel CPU yielded different results than an AMD CPU.
 That would be a pain because Travis doesn't guarantee anything about its hardware environment.
 Furthermore, if different hardware yielded different results, that would defeat the purpose of a Docker container.